the-krafty-koder/mastering/notes/backend/rateLimiting.md

 # Rate limiting techniques

-1. Fixed window - clients are allowed a specific number of requests within a time window
+1. Fixed window counter - clients are allowed a specific number of requests within a time window.
+Each request increments counter by one.
+Once counter reaches the threshold, requests are dropped until a new time window starts.

    Advantages
    Simple and easy to implement
    Allow burst request as long as threshold is not exceeded.
+   Memory efficient

    Disadvantages
    Requests can exceed threshold at window boundaries.